bhavink/databricks/gcpdb4u/security/Configure-VPC-SC.md

 # Troubleshooting

-## During workspace creation, Why do we need to use ANY_SERVICE_ACCOUNT in order to create databricks workspace specific buckets?
+## Why do we need to use ANY_SERVICE_ACCOUNT in the policy?

-At ws creation Databricks create's two storage buckets:
+At ws creation Databricks create's two storage buckets for [DBFS](https://docs.gcp.databricks.com/dbfs/index.html):

 `projects/[cust-project-id]/buckets/databricks-[workspace-id]`